scheissegalo/KBTS3AudioBot/README.md

 Download the git repository with `git clone --recurse-submodules https://github.com/scheissegalo/KBTS3AudioBot.git`.

 #### Linux
-1. Get the latest `dotnet core 3.1` version by following [this tutorial](https://docs.microsoft.com/dotnet/core/install/linux-package-managers) and choose your platform
+1. Get the latest `dotnet 6` version by following [this tutorial](https://docs.microsoft.com/dotnet/core/install/linux-package-managers) and choose your platform
 1. Go into the directory of the repository with `cd KBTS3AudioBot`
 1. Execute `dotnet build --framework netcoreapp3.1 --configuration Release KBTS3AudioBot` to build the AudioBot
-1. The binary will be in `./KBTS3AudioBot/bin/Release/netcoreapp3.1` and can be run with `dotnet KBTS3AudioBot.dll`
+1. The binary will be in `./KBTS3AudioBot/bin/Release/net6` and can be run with `dotnet KBTS3AudioBot.dll`

 #### Windows
-1. Make sure you have `Visual Studio` with the `dotnet core 3.1` development toolchain installed
+1. Make sure you have `Visual Studio` with the `dotnet 6` development toolchain installed
 1. Build the AudioBot with Visual Studio.

 ### Building the WebInterface